Dreams of a family reunion: the moment when your life gathers those scattered across time and space

 Astrological note: A dream of a meeting after long separation often comes during transits of Venus through your 3rd or 11th house, during its conjunction with Jupiter, and in periods of Jupiter passing through your 4th house.
 Libras, Sagittarians, and Geminis recognize this dream with particular accuracy.
 If Venus is now touching your Jupiter — the Inner Child restores the bond, and the dream conveys this through an embrace in which time seems not to have been.

-If you forgive — this is your mature step; it’s worth acknowledging, not devaluing as “it just happened” or “I’m easygoing.”
-If you are forgiven — receive without “I wasn’t that guilty”; simply thank, without trying to clarify the guilt.
-If the bond after return is different — this is normal; it does not repeat the former, but it is new and has its own value.
-If subtle pain remains — it is part of the story; it’s worth being with rather than chasing like an unwelcome guest.
+If the bond after the return is different, this is normal — it does not repeat the former, but it is new and has its own value.
+If a subtle pain remains, it is part of the story.
+Stay with it, rather than chasing it like an unwelcome guest.

 Ask yourself: “With whom in my life is there a rift I am ready to soften — and what small thing can I do to begin restoration, without demanding a ‘first step’ from the other side?”